bytebase/bytebase.com-old/content/blog/database-schema-synchronization-in-5-mins.md

 From Bytebase [v1.8.0](/changelog/bytebase-1-8-0), you can run a 14-day **Team Plan** trial without hub registration.
 While having **Team Plan** trial, you can upgrade to the **Enterprise Plan** trial by clicking **Upgrade** in a specific feature.
 ![dbprod t1](/static/blog/database-schema-synchronization-in-5-mins/dbprod-t1.webp)

 Is the experience smooth?
 Or do you encounter any problems?
-Feel free to join the [discord user group](https://discord.gg/Fac9nmZ95j) to talk about it!
+Feel free to join our [Discord Group](https://discord.gg/Fac9nmZ95j) to talk about it!

 In the following article, we’ll explain how Bytebase implements schema synchronization for MySQL from a technical perspective.
+Stay tuned!